History of Poland: War losses, extermination of Jews and Poles

 In an attempt to incapacitate Polish society, the Nazis and the Soviets executed tens of thousands of members of the intelligentsia and community leadership during events such as the German AB-Aktion in Poland, Operation Tannenberg and the Katyn massacre.
 Over 95% of the Jewish losses and 90% of the ethnic Polish losses were caused directly by Nazi Germany, whereas 5% of the ethnic Polish losses were caused by the Soviets and 5% by Ukrainian nationalists.
 The large-scale Jewish presence in Poland that had endured for centuries was rather quickly put to an end by the policies of extermination implemented by the Nazis during the war.
 Waves of displacement and emigration that took place both during and after the war removed from Poland a majority of the Jews who survived.
 Further significant Jewish emigration followed events such as the Polish October political thaw of 1956 and the 1968 Polish political crisis.

-In 1940–1941, some 325,000 Polish citizens were deported by the Soviet regime.
+In 1940–1941, some 325,000 Polish citizens were deported by the Soviet Union.
 The number of Polish citizens who died at the hands of the Soviets is estimated at less than 100,000.

 In 1943–1944, Ukrainian nationalists associated with the Organization of Ukrainian Nationalists (OUN) and the Ukrainian Insurgent Army perpetrated the Massacres of Poles in Volhynia and Eastern Galicia.
 Estimates of the number of Polish civilian victims vary greatly, from tens to hundreds of thousands.

 Approximately 90% of Poland's war casualties were the victims of prisons, death camps, raids, executions, the annihilation of ghettos, epidemics, starvation, excessive work and ill treatment.
 The war left one million children orphaned and 590,000 persons disabled.
 The country lost 38% of its national assets (whereas Britain lost only 0.8%, and France only 1.5%).
 Nearly half of pre-war Poland was expropriated by the Soviet Union, including the two great cultural centers of Lwów and Wilno.